 - 1871・The Mudan Incident: 54 shipwrecked Ryukyuan sailors are massacred by natives from the Paiwan tribe.
 Ethnic Han settlers on the island manage to rescue 12 Ryukyuan sailors.

-- Japan intervenes on behalf of the Kingdom of Ryukyu and a military expedition is sent to Taiwan in retaliation.
-The Ryukyuan kingdom later becomes annexed by Japan in 1879.
+- Japan intervenes on behalf of the Kingdom of Ryukyu (present-day Okinawa) and a military expedition is sent to Taiwan in retaliation.
+The Ryukyuan kingdom is later annexed by Japan in 1879.

 - 1884・The Battle of Tamsui (near today’s Taipei City): Rare French defeat during the Sino-French War (1884-1885) between the Manchu Empire in China and the French Third Republic.